 When it comes to the Marvel Universe, it’s not just superheroes that matter but their scientific alter-egos as well.
 There would be no Iron Man, after all, without the genius of Tony Stark, no Hulk without the Gamma Ray experiments of Bruce Banner, no Ant-Man without the Pym Particles of Hank Pym, and no Fantastic Four without the amplified brain power of Reed Richards.
 But what about the female scientists of the Marvel Universe?

-That is not to suggest that the results of such lists are the product of discrimination by those who compiled them.
-In the case of “all time rankings,” men dominated the field of science for centuries with little competition from the opposite gender – mainly due to a lack of opportunities for female scientists – and it would be difficult to dismiss the achievements and legacies of such scientific giants as Albert Einstein, Sir Isaac Newton and Galileo Galilei out-of-hand.
+That is not to suggest that the results of such lists are the product of discrimination.
+In the case of “all time rankings,” men dominated the science field for centuries with little competition from the opposite gender – mainly due to a lack of opportunities for women scientists.
+Furthermore, it is hard to simply dismiss the legacies of such scientific giants as Albert Einstein, Sir Isaac Newton. and Galileo Galilei.

-In terms of the present, there is still an unfortunate gender gap within not only science but all STEM related fields.
-In 2003, the Society of Women Engineers reported that only 20 percent of new engineers were women, while a survey of worldwide research facilities found that a mere 24 percent of tenured STEM professors at those organizations were woman – despite the fact that 57 percent of college undergraduates enrolled in STEM disciplines at the time were women.
+In terms of the present, a gender gap unfortunately still exists not only in science but all STEM related fields as well.
+In 2003, the Society of Women Engineers reported that only 20 percent of new engineers were women, while a survey of worldwide research facilities found that a mere 24 percent of tenured STEM professors at those organizations were female – despite the fact that 57 percent of college undergraduates enrolled in STEM disciplines at the time were women.

-Although fictional, on the other hand, the narrative within the eight-issue Unstoppable Wasp comic book series is quite inspirational when it comes to women scientists.
+Although fictional, the narrative of the eight-issue Unstoppable Wasp comic book series contains an inspirational storyline.
 The main protagonist – Nadia – is the formerly unknown daughter of Hank Pym and his first wife Maria Trovaya.
-Maria was kidnapped on their honeymoon in Hungary and although never found, she did give birth to Nadia before dying.
+Maria was kidnapped on their honeymoon in Hungary and although never found, she gave birth to Nadia before dying.

-Just as Nadia found an eclectic and diverse group of girl geniuses to team up with – including a Puerto Rican roboticist with a physical disability, an African American physicist working on a teleportation device, and the daughter of Indian immigrants who specializes in biology – Jeremy Whitley and Elsa Charretier accomplished a similar feat for the traditional letter section of The Unstoppable Wasp with chemical, environmental, mechanical and nuclear engineers as well as biologists, mathematicians and physicists.
+Just as Nadia found an eclectic and diverse group of girl geniuses to team up with – including a Puerto Rican roboticist with a physical disability, an African American physicist working on a teleportation device, and the daughter of Indian immigrants who specializes in biology – Jeremy Whitley and Elsa Charretier accomplished a similar feat in the real world with an impressive collection of women engineers, biologists, mathematicians, and physicists.

-In additional to creating a comic book world filled with girl scientists that likewise spotlights actual women scientists, Whitley also gave Bobbi Morse and Janet van Dyne the opportunity to address the stereotypical attributes and connotations that female superheroes have had to deal with from both writers and fans since the 1960s – many of which still ring true in the real world of today.
+In additional to creating a comic book world filled with girl scientists that likewise spotlights actual women scientists, Whitley also gave Bobbi Morse and Janet van Dyne the opportunity to address the stereotypical and chauvinistic attitudes that female superheroes have had to deal with from both writers and fans since the 1960s – many of which still rings true in the present day.

 When Nadia realizes that “Mockingbird” Bobbi Morse is actually “Scientist” Barbara Morse, for instance, she excitedly proclaims, “Biologist Barbara Morse?
 Like, almost successfully reproduced the super-soldier serum Barbara Morse?
 Like, lady adventurer scientist in the Savage Land and hanging out with Man-Thing in the Everglades Barbara Morse?
 You are my hero!”